 Some pregnant women may develop overgrowths of tissue called pregnancy tumors on the gums.
 These unsightly swellings typically surface in the second trimester.
 They are not cancerous, but they are often associated with excess plaque and bleed easily.
 They are also likely to disappear after childbirth.

 Increased Risk of Tooth Decay

 Cavities can crop up more easily during pregnancy due to changes in diet and morning sickness.
 Acid in the mouth from excessive vomiting can deteriorate tooth enamel, the outer covering of a tooth.
-Slacking off on dental care while pregnant because of morning sickness, especially if brushing makes you gag, or exhaustion can also increase a woman’s risk for oral health complications as well as pregnancy-related problems.
+Slacking off on dental care while pregnant because of exhaustion or morning sickness, especially if brushing makes you gag, can also increase a woman’s risk for oral health complications as well as pregnancy-related problems.

 Gums may be more sensitive during pregnancy due to hormones.
 Plaque can irritate them more easily causing them to be tender and bleed.
 During pregnancy, the hormones progesterone and estrogen can also relax the ligaments and bones holding the teeth in place, causing them to feel loose.
 These can also be signs of gum disease, though, so it’s best to speak with your dentist about any dental-related changes that occur during pregnancy.

 Is Dental Care Safe During Pregnancy?

 The American Dental Association, the American College of Obstetricians and Gynecologists, and the American Academy of Pediatrics all recommend that women continue to see their dentist throughout pregnancy.

 Women should tell their dentist if they are pregnant or even if they think they might be pregnant.